 Dallas is a very large city located in the state of Texas.
 With a population of 1,304,379 people and 348 constituent neighborhoods, Dallas is the third largest community in Texas.

-Dallas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dallas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dallas is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Dallas who work in office and administrative support (10.89%), sales jobs (10.55%), and management occupations (9.97%).

 Also of interest is that Dallas has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Dallas are very well educated compared to the average community in the nation: 34.71% of adults in Dallas have a bachelor's degree or even advanced degree.
+The education level of Dallas citizens is very high relative to the national average among all cities (21.84%): 34.71% of adults in Dallas have a bachelor's degree or even advanced degree.

 The per capita income in Dallas in 2018 was $35,487, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $141,948 for a family of four.
 However, Dallas contains both very wealthy and poor people as well.